 As well as this, it really is worth remembering that Anfield is one of the most iconic football stadiums in the world and deserves to be mentioned in the same breath as Camp Nou, the Bernabeu, Old Trafford, the San Siro, the Mestalla and Celtic Park.

 It is also well worth allowing time to check out the Shankly Gates and Statue and the Paisely Gateway which were erected in honour of Liverpool's most successful managers.
+This provides a great memento for any travelling fan, as you have the opportunity of having a photo taken with a piece of Anfield history.

 Visitors may also wish to take time to visit the Hillsborough Memorial which was erected in remembrance of the 96 individuals who lost their lives at the Hillsborough Stadium disaster in 1989.
+Again this shows the professional and kind nature of Liverpool football club, as it allows fans to take time out from game and just appreciate and pay their respect to the fans that sadly lost their lives on that tragic day.

 It is possible that in the not-too-distant-future Liverpool will play their home matches away from Anfield.
 Its capacity of 45,000 trails that of Manchester United and Arsenal who have match day revenues far higher than the Merseyside club and the club's other main competitors Chelsea and Manchester City have far wealthier owners than the Merseyside team.